nijkah/nijkah/README.md

 thinking about
 * what learning is and how learning works
 * what good code is
-* how working culture should be
+* what working culture should be
-* what good company is
+* what a good company is